daichirata/gcsproxy/README.md

 ```
 Usage of gcsproxy:
   -b string
         Bind address (default "127.0.0.1:8080")
   -c string
         The path to the keyfile.
 If not present, client will use your default application credentials.
+  -i string
+        The default index file to serve.
   -v    Show access log

 ```